Efficient Dense Frontier Detection for 2D Graph SLAM Based on Occupancy Grid Submaps: Frontier detection

 \subsubsection{Handling of submap updates}

 For each laser scan processed in SLAM, both submaps in the active pair are updated, making submap updates the most frequently occurring type of event.
-A submap update can only affect the frontier in the area covered by the active submaps, therefore the frontier detection algorithm can be constrained to this area in order to maximize efficiency.
+Because a submap update can only affect the frontier in the area covered by the active submaps, the frontier detection algorithm can be constrained to this area in order to maximize efficiency.

-The first step in handling a submap update of an active submap is performing dense local frontier detection on the new version of the submap occupancy grid (\autoref{alg:handle_submap_update}, \crefrange{algline:local_frontier_detection_begin}{algline:local_frontier_detection_end}).
-In other words, on the local submap level, we have opted to perform a naive edge detection approach.
+The first step in handling a submap update of an active submap is performing occupancy grid classification and dense local frontier detection on the new version of the submap occupancy grid (\autoref{alg:handle_submap_update}, \crefrange{algline:local_frontier_detection_begin}{algline:local_frontier_detection_end}).
+In other words, on the local submap level, we have opted to perform a naive edge detection approach instead of e.g. one of the more elaborate approaches described in \autoref{sec:related_work}.

 The reason for using a naive approach for local frontier detection is twofold.
-First, since the submaps are bounded in size (controlled by the fixed parameter $n_{scans}$), and the number of active submaps is constant, the time complexity of local frontier detection is not affected by the size of the global map or the size of the dataset.
-Second, probability thresholding, classification (\autoref{algline:local_frontier_detection_begin}) and edge detection (\autoref{algline:edge_detection}) can be vectorized, allowing for high performance on modern CPUs.
-Our implementation relies on Eigen \cite{eigenweb} for vectorization, where we used matrix block algebra and Hadamard products to implement thresholding, classification and Boolean logic for edge detection.
+First, because the submaps are bounded in size (controlled by the fixed parameter $n_{scans}$), and the number of active submaps is constant (2 active submaps per active robot in a multi-robot use case), the time complexity of local frontier detection is not affected by the size of the global map or the size of the dataset.
+Second, probability thresholding, classification (\autoref{algline:local_frontier_detection_begin}) and edge detection (\crefrange{algline:edge_detection_for}{algline:edge_detection_end}) can be vectorized, allowing for high performance on modern CPUs.
+Our implementation relies on Eigen \cite{eigenweb}, where we use Eigen's matrix block algebra and Hadamard products to vectorize thresholding, classification and Boolean logic for edge detection.